EugenyN/TanksKombat/README.md

 ## Download

-You can download Tanks Kombat Win32 binaries and packages for Android, UWP (Win10) in [Release page](https://github.com/EugenyN/TanksKombat/releases).
+You can download Tanks Kombat Win32 binaries and packages for Android and UWP (Win10) in [Release page](https://github.com/EugenyN/TanksKombat/releases).

 Also, the game is available on Itch.io: https://eugenyn.itch.io/tanks-kombat

 ## Build from source